 Registering to Participate

-The online signup form must be completed by midnight Wednesday January 10th, 2018.
+The online signup form must be completed by noon Friday January 18th, 2019.
 After that you may register in person at the Masquerade Table.
 Entrants may change their information up until they leave their rehearsal time slot.
 All entrants must check in at Masquerade Table on arrival at Arisia.

 Masquerade table hours will be: